Kong/docs.konghq.com/README.md

 ## Hacktoberfest Guidelines 🦍 🎃
 Thank you for contributing to Kong’s documentation!

 Not sure where to start?
 Head on over to the `issues` tab to and look for the `good first issue` label.
 These are issues Kong has identified as beginner friendly.
+Many of these can be addressed through Github and do not require pulling the repository and building locally.

 ## Develop Locally With Docker